petterjuan/agentic-reliability-framework/README.md

 Quantitative performance metrics, benchmarks, and ROI analyses are derived exclusively from Enterprise deployments and are not disclosed in the OSS distribution.

+> Quantitative productivity, ROI, and MTTR improvements are measured in Enterprise deployments and shared privately during evaluations.

 ## 🔒 Stability Guarantees (v3.3.9+)

 ARF v3.3.9 introduces **hard stability guarantees** for OSS users: